 Depending on the type of space you’re working with, you may have access to the outdoors or you may be limited to a sunny kitchen window!
 Do not fear, both of these are workable.

 When working with an indoor space, keep an eye on the area for a few days.
 Measure how many hours of direct and indirect sunlight it actually gets.
 Consider ways to maximize that space as well!
+Can you install shelves in a window so you can get multiple layers of containers in it?

 Sunlight

 Think about the spaces you have at your disposal - do you have a sunny window with a warm afternoon glow?
 A balcony that shines all day?
 Access to a rooftop area?
-These kinds of questions will help you determine which kind of plants you’ll be able to grow with success!
+These kinds of questions will help you determine which kinds of plants you’ll be able to grow with success!

 Water